StoneT2000/AI-Seminar-Script-and-Resources/AI Seminar 2019 Script - Stone Tao.md

 #### 3.1.3 How do I get started?

 Really, in my opinion to get a start, you just need to have logic and time and enthusiasm.
-With time and enthusaism, you don't even need to know the programming language, you will be able to learn the fundamentals quickly and get a start right away.
+With time and enthusiasm, you don't even need to know the programming language, you will be able to learn the fundamentals quickly and get a start right away.
 Additionally, without those, its hard to spend time on these competitons and try to learn and get results out.
 These competitons aren't like USACO, or any of those math olympiad competitions like AMC, AIME, USAMO.
 A clear difference is that these AI competitions give you a long time frame up to months to work on the bot and submit it, whereas in the other competitions like USACO, you are given a few hours to solve some problems.
 This is more similar to the USAMTS, USA Mathematical Talent Search, competition, which also gives you about a month to solve 5 problems each round out of 3 rounds total.
 Additionally, you never know what kind of competition it will be like next time, the rules always change and the format also always changes.

 That's just evidence that a lot more work is needed for competing in AI competitions, and you need to be ready to persevere through some grueling weeks if you try and aim for the top.